Robin Hood (1973 film): Legacy

 The film has since become a fan favorite.
 Disney animator and director Byron Howard admitted that Robin Hood was his favorite film while growing up and cited it as a major influence on Zootopia.
 It was also one of the many inspirations for the then-emerging furry fandom.
 Some of the characters from the film also cameoed in the 1983 Oscar-nominated featurette short Mickey's Christmas Carol.
 The film was nominated for a spot on AFI's 10 Top 10 by American Film Institute in 2008 for the Animated Film list.

 The song "Love" was featured in the 2009 feature film Fantastic Mr. Fox. as well as on the 2023 Amazon.com Super Bowl ad "Saving Sawyer".
 The song "Whistle-Stop" was sped up and used in the Hampster Dance, one of the earliest internet memes, and later used at normal speed in the Super Bowl XLVIII commercial for T-Mobile.
 The song "Oo De Lally" is featured in a 2015 commercial for Android which shows animals of different species playing together.

 Robin Hood, Little John, Maid Marian, Prince John and Sir Hiss appear as playable characters in the video game Disney Magic Kingdoms, along with attractions based on Sherwood Forest and Nottingham.
 In the game, the characters are involved in new storylines that serve as a continuation of the events of the film.

-Live-action adaptation
+Sir Hiss (voiced by Henri Lubatti) is one of the antagonists in the 2025 Lego special for Disney+ Lego Disney Princess: Villains Unite.

+CGI remake

-In April 2020, it was reported that Disney is developing a live action/CG hybrid remake of Robin Hood featuring the same kind of anthropomorphic characters as in the 1973 film, with Kari Granlund writing and Carlos Lopez Estrada directing (after previously directing Walt Disney Animation Studios’ 2021 animated action-adventure Raya and the Last Dragon), while Justin Springer will produce the film.
-The remake will be released exclusively on Disney+.
+In April 2020, it was reported that Disney was developing a live-action/CG hybrid remake of Robin Hood featuring the same kind of anthropomorphic characters as in the 1973 film, with Kari Granlund writing, Carlos Lopez Estrada directing (after previously directing the Academy Award-nominated Raya and the Last Dragon), and Justin Springer producing.
+The remake was set to be released exclusively on Disney+.